 Check out my previous post “Stop!
 What Are You Actually Selling?” for more advice on this!

 Check #6: Fulfilment

-If you’ve done everything right before the launch of your marketing campaign, you will see a lot of response and new business.
-But that’s worth nothing if you can’t deliver and follow through on your promises.
+If you’ve done everything right before the launch of your marketing campaign, you should see a lot of response and new business.
+But that’s worth nothing if you can’t deliver and follow through on your promises!